andyatkinson/development_guides/postgresapp.md

 ### Success Confirmation

-In Mac OS, in the rop right of the OS apps are visible called Menu Bar Apps.
+In macOS, in the rop right of the OS apps are visible called Menu Bar Apps.

-Refer to Mac OS [Menu Bar Support docs](https://support.apple.com/guide/mac-help/whats-in-the-menu-bar-mchlp1446/mac#:~:text=The%20menu%20bar%20runs%20along,the%20top%20of%20the%20screen.) for more information.
+Refer to macOS [Menu Bar Support docs](https://support.apple.com/guide/mac-help/whats-in-the-menu-bar-mchlp1446/mac#:~:text=The%20menu%20bar%20runs%20along,the%20top%20of%20the%20screen.) for more information.

 PostgresApp runs on startup by default as a Menu Bar app.

 New "Servers" can be created using the "+" icon in PostgresApp.

-For example, you can create Servers for PostgreSQL 14 and PostgreSQL 15.
+For example, you can create Servers for PostgreSQL 16.

-These are the open source community distributions of PostgreSQL compiled for Mac OS.
+These are the open source community distributions of PostgreSQL compiled for macOS.

 Confirm the installation of the client application programs.